namnata/ContactListPython/README.md

 # ContactListPython

-The program was written to compare C# and Python in terms using different languages and comparing them.
+The program was written to compare C# and Python in terms of using different languages and comparing them.